 Sybil Kelley, PhD, is an assistant professor of science education and sustainable systems in the Leadership for Sustainability Education program in the Educational Leadership and Policy department.
 In addition, she teaches the elementary science methods course for the Graduate Teacher Education Program (GTEP) in the Department of Curriculum and Instruction.

 Dr. Kelley completed her doctorate in environmental science and management at PSU with a research focus on teaching and learning science.
 She earned her master of science teaching from the Center for Science Education at PSU.
 Throughout both programs, she worked closely with school and community-based partners to improve educational opportunities for underserved schools and neighborhoods in North and Northeast Portland.
-She has over 15 years experience working with teachers and students in schools and informal science settings.
+She has nearly 20 years’ experience working with teachers and students in schools and informal science settings.

 Dilafruz Williams, Professor

-Dilafruz Williams, PhD, is a professor of Educational Leadership and Policy in the Graduate School of Education and also professor of Public Administration in the Mark O' Hatfield School of Government, at Portland State University.
-She served as department chair from 2003 to 2007.
+Dilafruz Williams, PhD, is a Professor of Leadership for Sustainability Education in the Department of Educational Leadership and Policy (ELP), at Portland State University’s Graduate School of Education.
+She served as department chair from 2004 to 2007.

 - Sustainability Education; Environmental Education

 - Community-University-Schools Strategic Partnerships

 Among her Honors & Awards are:

 - Ehrlich Award for Faculty Service-Learning

 - Institute for Sustainable Solutions Excellence in Faculty Research Award